Vallée de l'Ernz

 Vallée de l'Ernz (Ärenzdallgemeng) is a commune in northern Luxembourg, in the canton of Diekirch.
+It takes its name from its situation in the valley of the White Ernz river.

 The commune of Vallée de l'Ernz was formed on 1 January 2012 from the former communes of Ermsdorf and Medernach.
 The law creating the Vallée de l'Ernz was passed on 24 May 2011.
 It has an area of 39.73 km2.

 Populated places

 The commune consists of the following villages: